Ghirensics/ghiro/docs/src/usage/faq.rst

    System running Browser.
 #.
 If you are reporting a UI issue screenshot(s) showing the problem.

-.. _`submit a bug report`: https://github.com/Ghirensics/ghiro/issues/new
+.. _`submit a new issue`: https://github.com/Ghirensics/ghiro/issues/new

 Is Ghiro uploading my data somewhere?
 -------------------------------------